joy2323/centos7-packer-build/README.md

 - To connect to the virtual server, use the SSH command.
 The command's syntax is as follows:
         `ssh username@ip_address`

+~Substitute username with the virtual server's username and ip address with the virtual server's IP address or hostname.~

+- If you are connecting to the server for the first time, you will be required to accept the server's RSA key fingerprint.
+To accept, type "yes".

+- When prompted, enter the user account's password.
+You may not be prompted for a password if you have enabled SSH key authentication.

+- You may run commands on the server just as you would on a local workstation once connected.
+To list the contents of the current directory, for example, use the ls command:
+        `ls`

 ### Libvirt and Packer Installation
 **Install Livirt/KVM on your server:**